2 minute read

 12 hours ago Cline released an advisory about an unauthorized npm publication.
 For 8 hours, installing Cline CLI resulted in also.. installing OpenClaw.
 As Johann said, you can’t make this up.

-The “unauthorized” language and the “benign compromise” got me interested.
 Pretty quickly I spotted Adnan Khan’s blog – full disclosure of a supply chain vulnerability in cline.
-Attackers could steal repo auth tokens through prompt injection.
+Adnan found that attackers could steal Cline’s repo auth tokens through prompt injection.
+Cline is set up to auto-triage any Github issue on the Cline repo.
+That workflow was misconfigured to have access to the repo credentials.
+It spawned an AI agent (Cline) to process the issue.. so prompt injection through the issue’s title led to credential theft.
 This is a very cool find by Adnan!
-Github action compromise through prompt injection.
-Adnan’s blog mentions reaching out privately to cline on Jan 1st and repeatedly since, eventually resulting in full disclosure on Feb 7th (after no response).
+Adnan’s blog mentions reaching out privately to cline on Jan 1st and repeatedly since, but getting no response.
+He eventually had to result to full disclosure on Feb 7th.

 This seemed like an amazing test case for Raptor and its /oss-forensics command.
 I kicked off Raptor with this prompt: